thinks/obj-io/README.md

 It should be noted that we currently only support _geometric vertices_ (i.e. positions), _texture coordinates_, _normals_, and _face elements_.
 These are the most fundamental properties of meshes and should cover the vast majority of use cases.

 ## Examples
 Mesh representations vary wildly across different frameworks.
 It seems fairly likely that most frameworks have their own representation.
-Because of this, our distribution provide methods for reading and writing OBJ files assuming no knowledge of a mesh class.
-Instead, our methods rely on callbacks that feed the methods with the required information.
-As such, our methods act more as middle-ware than some out-of-the-box solution.
+Because of this, our distribution provides methods for reading and writing OBJ files assuming no knowledge of a mesh class.
+Instead, our methods rely on callbacks to extract the required information.
+As such, our methods act more as middle-ware than an out-of-the-box solution.
 While this approach requires some additional work for users, it provides great flexibility and arguably makes this distribution more usable in the long run.

 A simple example illustrates how to read and write a mesh using our method.
 Let's assume we have the following simple mesh class.
 ```cpp